AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-listing-pagination.md

 - Adobe Commerce on cloud infrastructure
 - Adobe Commerce on-premises

-## Update product listing configuration
+## Update the product listing configuration

 If you have more than 48 products in any category, update the storefront catalog configuration to disable the option to **Allow All Products per page**.